gamecook/gamecook.github.com/games/dungeons-and-dice.markdown

 ##Dungeons & Dice

 >"Dungeons And Dice is a dice poker RPG.
 The player fights against different types of monsters with a set of 5 dice.
 During each round the player has to decide what dice to keep and which ones to re-roll.
 There are 3 rounds before the final attack happens.
 During the 4th round (the attack round) the character with the highest set of dice wins the round and attacks the opponent.
-Dudgeons & Dice is underdevelopment and coming soon!"
+Dungeons & Dice is underdevelopment and coming soon!"

 ##Screenshots